riadghorra/facial-expression-recognition/README.md

 - replace the last line of pipeline.py with ```crop_csv_dataset("./fer_datasets/ferplustensor.csv", "./fer_datasets/ferplus_cropped.csv")```
 - Run ```python3 pipeline.py```

+5/ FEC data-set.
+- Download the data-set here: https://research.google/tools/datasets/google-facial-expression/
+- At the top of the FEC creator script, replace "./fec/train.csv" by the path to the FEC csv for which you want to download the images
+- Run ```python3 fec_creator.py```
+- You can stop early as the scripts save regularly.

 ## Config file
 The config file can be found at the root of the project and contains